Cool Stuff in Paris Cool Stuff in Paris

 The exchange rate

-The USD to Euro exchange rate changes all the time; in my time here (i.e. since early 2005) I've seen the Euro as high as US$1.60 and as low as US$1.19.
-I make my living as a freelancer working exclusively for American clients, so I'm paid in US dollars while living my life in Euros.
-So the exchange rate is something I have to watch very closely, as it really affects my day to day financial situation.
-I check www.xe.com almost every day to see where the exchange is.
-If you're a PC user, Windows Vista offers several different exchange rate widgets, so you might want to consider putting one of those on your desktop and keeping an eye on it for a few weeks before traveling to France.
+The USD to euro exchange rate changes all the time; in my time in France (i.e. since early 2005) I've seen the euro as high as US $1.61 and as low as US $1.09.
+While living in France I made my living as a freelancer working exclusively for American clients, so I was paid in US dollars while living my life in euros.
+So the exchange rate was something I had to watch very closely, as it really affected my day to day financial situation — imagine, my rent was essentially a different arbitrary amount each month!
+So anyway, I check www.xe.com frequently to see where the exchange is.
 However you monitor the exchange rate, it's a good idea to check it within a few days before your trip to get a pretty good idea of what the rate will be while you're spending money in Europe.
-While the rate changes all the time, it usually doesn't change more than a penny or two a day, and often stays within a one- or two-cent range for weeks at a time, so if you're spending a week or two in France you can be reasonably assured the rate won't change drastically within that time.
+While the rate changes all the time, it usually doesn't change more than a penny or two a day, and often stays within a one- or two-cent range for weeks at a time, so if you're spending a week or two in France you can be reasonably assured the rate won't change drastically within that time — but no promises!

 Happy consuming!